MicrosoftDocs/m365copilot-docs/docs/declarative-copilot-manifest.md

 | Property        | Type   | Description |
 | --------------- | ------ | ----------- |
 | `connection_id` | String | Required.
 The unique identifier of the Microsoft Graph connector. |

+> [!TIP]
+> For instructions on getting the unique identifier for a Microsoft Graph connector, see [Retrieving capabilities IDs for declarative copilot manifest](declarative-copilot-capabilities-ids.md).

 ### Conversation starters object